cmoulliard/tomcat-qualification/README.md

 ./scripts/qualification.sh
 ```

-- Consult the report generated within the current folder
+- Consult the report generated within the current folder and specifically the section

 ```bash
 cat result_2018-04-20.txt